cabaletta/baritone/CODE_OF_CONDUCT.md

 permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

+Project maintainers have the right and responsibility to immediately remove without any sort of dispute any issues or pull requests that do not align with their corresponding templates.
+Absolutely no leniancy shall be accepted with these terms.

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces